Abdul-Hussein/Gym-app/README.md

 # Gym-app
-Certainly!
-Below is a simple use case for a gym app that helps users choose an exercise plan, enter their details, and provides reminders and timers for their workouts.
+Use case for a  gym app that helps users choose an exercise plan, enter their details, and provides reminders and timers for their workouts.

 ### Use Case: Gym App